 To be added to the CRSP index, a stock must have a market value of at least $15 million, have at least 12.5% of its shares publicly traded (float shares), be for profit, and not have stretches of no trading that last over ten consecutive days.

-The SPY fund seeks to track the Standard & Poor’s (S&P) 500 Index, containing 500 large-cap U.S. stocks.
+The SPY fund seeks to track the Standard & Poor’s (S&P) 500 Index, containing 503 large-cap U.S.-listed stocks representing 500 companies.
 The S&P 500 is a standard benchmark and is known to indicate the overall financial health of the economy.

 Although the S&P 500 contains far fewer stocks, its returns are similar to total stock market index funds.
 Since both indexes are heavily weighted towards large-cap stocks, the returns are correlated, and the total market fund is only a bit more diversified.